CSE232-MSU/CSE232/vscode_setup/macos.md

 You should be familiar with an IDE debugger from your previous programming class (CSE 231 or an equivalent prerequisite).
 [If you aren't, please read through this tutorial](../debugging_guide.html) (it's in Python, but the same core principles apply).

+Go back to the Extensions Marketplace to find and install the "CodeLLDB" extension made by Vadim Chugunov.
+It should be the only extension that appears.

 In order to debug C++ code, we need to give VSCode some extra information about _how_ we want to debug.
 We provide some debugging configurations for you that can be installed through terminal.

 Execute the following commands one-by-one to install our recommended configuration files: